karimi65/weather-app/README.md

 Getting the current location or device location has achieved via the `geolocation.getCurrentPosition()` method, which is a JavaScript built-in web API call that is used to get the current position of a device and represent that position in the form of latitude and longitude.
 After getting the coordinates of the current location, we can use them with a weather API to get our current location's weather data.
 In this app, OpenWeatherMap API has been used!

 ![Get device location](./assets/Device_location.png)

+Also, In this app, we used [boxicons.com/](https://boxicons.com/) to add some icons for the data.